Meta-Representational Predictive Coding: Neuroscience-Informed Self-Supervised Learning: Appendix / Supplementary Material

 \subsection{Analysis of View Extraction Schemes}

-In this supplementary section, we provide some experimental results for a small set of configurations of the input stream patch extraction scheme that we utilize for the MPC and GPC-\emph{fov} models.
-Table \ref{table:mpc_ablations} presents the results of these particular experimental results.
-Concretely, under each particular configuration of the input stream, we fit an MPC to the training data as in the main paper, then probe the quality of the embeddings with: \textbf{1)} a linear probe/classifier, \textbf{2)} a nonlinear attentive probe/classifier (set up in the same way as in \cite{drozdov2024video}), and \textbf{3)} a nonlinear MLP decoder (for input reconstruction).
-The training details for the linear probe and MLP decoder are the same as described in the main paper; the nonlinear attention probe was trained under similar conditions to the linear probe (except it was trained using the Adam optimizer, used drop-out for regularization, and employed a decaying adaptive learning rate).
+In this supplementary section, we provide early (preliminary) experimental results (on MNIST) for a small set of configurations of the input stream patch extraction scheme that we utilize for the MPC encoder models.
+Table \ref{table:mpc_ablations} presents the results of these particular experiments.
+Concretely, under each particular configuration of the input stream, we fit an MPC encoder to the training data as in the main paper, then probe the quality of the embeddings with: \textbf{1)} a non-parametric KNN classifier, and \textbf{2)} a parametric, nonlinear attentive probe/classifier (set up in the same way as in \cite{drozdov2024video}).
+The setup for the KNN probe is the same as described in the main paper.
+The nonlinear attention probe was also trained with frozen latent codes collected, under similar conditions to the KNN probe except that the attentive probe was fit/optimized to the codes using the Adam optimizer, used drop-out for regularization, and employed a decaying adaptive learning rate.

-Specifically, we analyze the performance of an MPC model on MNIST under a small set of several possible stream configurations; concretely, we investigate the value of having only one coarser grained view (i.e., just the peripheral) or two (i.e., the parafoveal patch and the peripheral patch) as well as having only a single foveal or multiple (two or four foveal patches).
+Specifically, we analyze the performance of MPC on MNIST under a small set of several possible stream configurations; concretely, we investigate the value of having only one coarser grained view (i.e., just the peripheral) or two (i.e., the parafoveal patch and the peripheral patch) as well as having only a single foveal or multiple (two or four foveal patches).
 As a result, the input stream configurations that we preliminarily investigated included the following: \begin{itemize}[noitemsep,nolistsep] \item \textbf{Foveal, parafoveal, peripheral (F-PF-P)}: \begin{itemize} \item One foveal ($C=1$) + parafoveal + peripheral \item Two foveal ($C=2$) + parafoveal + peripheral \item Four foveal ($C=4$) + parafoveal + periperhal \end{itemize} \item \textbf{Foveal and only peripheral (F-P)}: \begin{itemize} \item One foveal ($C=1$) + peripheral \item Two foveal ($C=2$) + peripheral \item Four foveal ($C=4$) + periperhal \end{itemize} \end{itemize}